 Geography and Environmental Resources

 The School of Earth Systems and Sustainability offers a program that leads to the Master of Science degree in Geography and Environmental Resources.
-It also houses an interdisciplinary Ph.D. in Environmental Resources and Policy.
+It also houses an interdisciplinary Doctor of Philosophy in Environmental Resources and Policy.

-Geography and Environmental Resources is the study of how humans modify, impact, adapt to, monitor, and manage the natural environment they inhabit.
-Geography students study the dynamic relationship between nature and society in the field and the computer laboratory as well as in the traditional classroom.
-Students choose among three concentrations, focusing on different aspects of geography and environmental resources: environmental sustainability, geographic information science (GIS), and climate and water resources.
+Geography and Environmental Resources is the study of how humans modify, impact, adapt to, monitor, and manage the natural environment.
+Students in the M.S. program study the dynamic relationship between nature and society in the field and the computer laboratory as well as in the traditional classroom.
+Students choose from two concentrations: environmental geography and sustainability and geographic information science.

-The graduate program stresses a problem-solving perspective, for which habits of critical analysis and dialogue are essential.
-Students take the initiative in designing and carrying out their programs with the guidance of an advisory committee and the program faculty.
-Geography maintains linkages with many other programs.
-Courses and faculty expertise in other program complement those in geography, and students are encouraged to take advantage of this.
-Each student’s progress is assessed at regular intervals by the faculty, and the student is notified of the faculty’s assessment.
-The student is expected to show continued progress in carrying out the program of study, and in developing habits of scholarship and professionalism.
+The graduate program stresses a problem-solving perspective, for which skills of critical analysis and dialogue are essential.
+Geography maintains strong collaborations with many other SIU Carbondale (SIUC) programs and students are encouraged to take advantage of courses and faculty expertise in other units.
+Each student’s progress is assessed at regular intervals by the faculty and provided with feedback.
+Students are expected to show continued progress in carrying out the program of study, and in developing habits of scholarship and professionalism.

 This program requires a $65 nonrefundable application fee that must be submitted with the application for Admissions to Graduate Study in Geography and Environmental Resources.
 Applicants must pay this fee by credit card when completing the online application.
 Questions regarding the program can be directed to firstname.lastname@example.org.